mileer/rails-basic-seo-example/README.md

 (5) Empower the editors, brand marketers, translators, etc to update the YAML file without needing to queue up for a programmer's time.

-### ...
-Turbolinks

-I went to add a simple debug display of the page's tags and bumped into a turbolinks issue.
-I posted a question on [StackOverflow](http://stackoverflow.com/questions/18491651) and I can tell from the [turbolinks issues](https://github.com/rails/turbolinks/issues) that I'm not the only one wanting to refresh the meta tags with turbolinks installed.

 ##Author

 Joan Hughes @ [http://joanswork.com](http://joanswork.com)